loopbackio/loopback.io/pages/en/lb3/Polymorphic-relations.md

 A hasAndBelongsToMany polymorphic relation is similar to a [hasManyThrough polymorphic relation](#hasmanythrough-polymorphic-relations).
 It also requires an explicit 'through' model, in our example: `ImageLink`.

-However a hasAndBelongsToMany relation will automatically set up a belongsTo relations in through model, like this: `ImageLink.belongsTo(Picture, {})` and `ImageLink.belongsTo(ImageLink, {polymorphic: true})`.
+However, a hasAndBelongsToMany relation will automatically set up a belongsTo relation in through model, like this: `ImageLink.belongsTo(Picture, {})` and `ImageLink.belongsTo(ImageLink, {polymorphic: true})`.

 {% include code-caption.html content="/common/models/model.js" %}
 ```javascript